The Rules of the JAM Prize

 Participants warrant that their submissions do not violate the intellectual property rights of any third party.
 Participants who are in an employment relationship are advised to ensure that their submissions do not infringe upon their employer's intellectual property rights.
 Depending on the terms of their contract, their work typically must be developed on their own time, using their own equipment, and be unrelated to the company’s business.
 It is advisable for employed participants to seek independent legal advice and/or consult with their employer regarding their submissions.
 The organizers shall be held harmless in the event of any disputes arising from an employed participant’s submission.

-The repository must include a clear and permissive open-source license.
+The repository must be public and include a clear and permissive open-source license.

 The prize will be paid out in the form of 25% unlocked and 75% locked DOTs with a two-year linear vesting via the on-chain vesting module.